docusign/docusign-discover-workshop-2/README.md

 [Follow instructions here](/oauthWithAIAssistant.md)

+* Open your .env file and update the variable BASE\_PATH to the value [api-d.docusign.com](http://api-d.docusign.com).

+* Restart your server and refresh the browser — you should now see **real agreements from your Docusign account**.

 # Bulk upload agreements using the Navigator API

 Endpoints detailed in [bulkUploadWithAPI.md](./bulkUploadWithAPI.md).

-* Open your .env file and update the variable BASE\_PATH to the value [api-d.docusign.com](http://api-d.docusign.com).

 ## Create bulk upload job